farcloser/lepton/README.md

 lepton is a modern containerd cli.

-## Detailed requirements
+## Requirements

-Any modern linux distro will fit these
+Any recent linux distro with a kernel >= 5.13 is supported.

+Lepton obviously requires other components to be useful (provided in the full release):
 - containerd 2.0+
+- runc 1.2+ (linux only)
+- cni plugins 1.6+

+Building lepton itself requires:
 - golang 1.23+

-- kernel >= 5.13
+And building dependencies (containerd, etc):
-- cni plugins 1.6+
+- libseccomp

-If you do want cgroup, lepton supports v2.
+If you do want to use cgroup, lepton supports v2.

 ## Project goals

 1. provide a ready-to-use library to easily build cli and applications communicating with containerd
 2. provide a reference cli implementation, comparable to the docker cli or to nerdctl
-3. primary focus is on stability, code quality and developer quality of life, not on features
+3. primary focus is on stability, code quality and developer quality of life, not on features.
+Specifically, deperecated features, older configurations, and a number of "alternative" choices are not supported

+## Full distribution

+Unlike nerdctl, dependencies are _not_ downloaded in binary form and repackaged.
+They are compiled, from pinned commit shas, ensuring consistent compilation settings, golang version, and linking.

+The full-release bundles together:
+- containerd
+- runc
+- soci
+- bypass4netns
+- slirp4netns
+- tini
+- cni
+- rootlesskit
+- buildkit
+- imgcrypt
+- buildg

+All C (or CGO) binaries are compiled as static PIE executables, with immediate binding and read-only relocations.

+All pure go binaries are compiled statically with the same version of golang.

+For detailed versions and compiler settings information, see the Dockerfile.

 ## Detailed relationship with nerdctl, and current status